slsa-framework/slsa/docs/spec/draft/source-requirements.md

 The SLSA source track MAY create additional tags to include in `verifiedLevels` which attest to other properties of a revision (e.g. if it was code reviewed).
 All SLSA source tags will start with `SLSA_SOURCE_`.

+#### Populating source_branches

+The summary attestation issuer may chose to populate `source_branches` in any way they wish.
+Downstream users are expected to be familiar with the method used by the issuer.

+Example implementations:

+-   Issue a new VSA for each merged Pull Request and add the destination branch to `source_branches`.
+-   Issue a new VSA each time a 'consumable branch' is updated to point to a new revision.

 #### Example

 ```json